Laura was a girl I let get away!

 There is another story here.
 I said she was the girl who got away.
 Well after I moved to the next job, she wrote me a LOVE LETTER!
 "Below"

 I actually don't remember receiving it, but somehow I must have because while preparing to move last week, My wife Letha brought out the letter she had filed away over 50 years ago.
 I may have even answered the letter.
 I don't remember.
-Anyway I lucked out and found my Letha and we have two great children and four grandchildren.
+Anyway; I was pre-designed to find my Letha and we have two great children and four grandchildren.

 My memorial to Laura (Kirts) Miner